swopnilll/swopnilll/README.md

 ---

 ## ⚡️ Fun Fact About My GitHub
-You might notice that this GitHub account is relatively new compared to my journey in software engineering.
-That's because I first created my GitHub account using my **company email** while working at **Leapfrog Technology**.
-Now, at **Ozdocs Group of Companies**, we use **Bitbucket** for version control.

-However, this profile is where I share all my **self-learning projects**, which I work on in my free time after my full-time **Masters studies** and professional work as a **Software Engineer**.
+This profile is where I share all my **self-learning projects**, which I work on in my free time after my full-time **Masters studies** and professional work as a **Software Engineer**.
 These projects are a reflection of my passion for continuous learning and improving my craft. 🚀

 Every repo here is **self-initiated**, whether it's a new tech stack I'm experimenting with or a personal project I believe will challenge me.
 I'm always looking for opportunities to grow. 💻✨